albertony/wslkit/README.md

 #### Debian

-Upgrade from Debian 9 (stretch) to Debian 10 (buster), which is the latest stable version.
+When distro image was still Debian 9 (stretch), but latest stable version was Debian 10 (buster), the following script would perform the upgrade.
 Note that the script (without arguments) will upgrade to latest stable, but if this is more than one major version step up then you should upgrade one version at a time.
 See script comments for details.